oasis-tcs/mqtt/mqtt-sn-2.0/prose/edit/src/ctrl-pack-catalog-01-connect.md

 This flag specifies whether the Virtual Connection starts a new Session or is a continuation of an existing Session.
 Refer to [sec](#session-state) for a definition of the Session State.

-«<mark title="Requirement MQTT-SN-3.1.2.1-1"><a name="MQTT-SN-3.1.2.1-1"></a>If a CONNECT packet is received with Clean Start is set to 1, the Client and Server MUST discard any existing Session and start a new Session</mark>»\[MQTT‑SN‑3.1.2.1‑1].
+«<mark title="Requirement MQTT-SN-3.1.2.1-1"><a name="MQTT-SN-3.1.2.1-1"></a>If a CONNECT packet is received with Clean Start is set to 1, the Client and Server MUST discard any existing Session and start a new Session</mark>»[MQTT‑SN‑3.1.2.1‑1](#tab-MQTT-SN-3.1.2.1-1).
 Consequently, the Session Present flag in CONNACK is always set to 0 if Clean Start is set to 1.

-«<mark title="Requirement MQTT-SN-3.1.2.1-2"><a name="MQTT-SN-3.1.2.1-2"></a>If a CONNECT packet is received with Clean Start set to 0 and there is a Session associated with the Client Identifier, the Server MUST resume communications with the Client based on state from the existing Session</mark>»\<mark title="Ephemeral region marking">MQTT-SN-3.1.2.1-2].
-[If a CONNECT packet is received with Clean Start set to 0 and there is no Session associated with the Client Identifier, the Server MUST create a new Session</mark> \[MQTT-3.1.2.1-3\].
+«<mark title="Requirement MQTT-SN-3.1.2.1-2"><a name="MQTT-SN-3.1.2.1-2"></a>If a CONNECT packet is received with Clean Start set to 0 and there is a Session associated with the Client Identifier, the Server MUST resume communications with the Client based on state from the existing Session</mark>»[MQTT‑SN‑3.1.2.1‑2](#tab-MQTT-SN-3.1.2.1-2).

+«<mark title="Requirement MQTT-SN-3.1.2.1-3"><a name="MQTT-SN-3.1.2.1-3"></a>If a CONNECT packet is received with Clean Start set to 0 and there is no Session associated with the Client Identifier, the Server MUST create a new Session</mark>»[MQTT‑SN‑3.1.2.1‑3](#tab-MQTT-SN-3.1.2.1-3).

 #### Will Flag{#will-flag}

 **Position:** bit 1 of the Connect Flags byte.

-«<mark title="Requirement MQTT-SN-3.1.2.2-1"><a name="MQTT-SN-3.1.2.2-1"></a>If the Will Flag is set to 1, the Will Flags, Will Topic, and Will Payload fields MUST be present in the Packet</mark>»\[MQTT‑SN‑3.1.2.2‑1].
+«<mark title="Requirement MQTT-SN-3.1.2.2-1"><a name="MQTT-SN-3.1.2.2-1"></a>If the Will Flag is set to 1, the Will Flags, Will Topic, and Will Payload fields MUST be present in the Packet</mark>»[MQTT‑SN‑3.1.2.2‑1](#tab-MQTT-SN-3.1.2.2-1).

-«<mark title="Requirement MQTT-SN-3.1.2.2-3"><a name="MQTT-SN-3.1.2.2-3"></a>If the Will Flag is set to 1 this indicates that a Will Message MUST be stored on the Server and associated with the Session]{.mark} \[MQTT-SN-3.1.2.2-2\].
+«<mark title="Requirement MQTT-SN-3.1.2.2-2"><a name="MQTT-SN-3.1.2.2-2"></a>If the Will Flag is set to 1 this indicates that a Will Message MUST be stored on the Server and associated with the Session</mark>»[MQTT‑SN‑3.1.2.2‑2](#tab-MQTT-SN-3.1.2.2-2).
 The Will Message consists of the Will Topic, and Will Payload fields in the CONNECT Packet.

-[The Will Message MUST be published after the Virtual Connection is deleted or the Session ends, unless the Will Message has been deleted by the Server on receipt of a DISCONNECT packet with Reason Code 0x00 (Normal disconnection)</mark>»\[MQTT‑SN‑3.1.2.2‑3].
+«<mark title="Requirement MQTT-SN-3.1.2.2-3"><a name="MQTT-SN-3.1.2.2-3"></a>The Will Message MUST be published after the Virtual Connection is deleted or the Session ends, unless the Will Message has been deleted by the Server on receipt of a DISCONNECT packet with Reason Code 0x00 (Normal disconnection)</mark>»[MQTT‑SN‑3.1.2.2‑3](#tab-MQTT-SN-3.1.2.2-3).

 Situations in which the Will Message is published include, but are not limited to: